burakekim/MTL_homoscedastic_SRB/README.md

 The [Spacenet6](https://arxiv.org/abs/2004.06500) dataset needs to be downloaded prior to running the main notebook.

 The code was implemented in Python(3.8) and PyTroch(1.14.0) on Windows OS.
-The *segmentation models pytorh* library is used as a baseline for implementation.
+The *segmentation models pytorch* library is used as a baseline for implementation.
 Apart from main data science libraries, RS-specific libraries such as GDAL, rasterio, and tifffile are also required.

 Citation
 ---------------------